 What do lenders look at to decide if they will give a decision in principle?

 Lenders will look at many aspects when making a decision if they will give you a mortgage.
 The main thing they look at is your credit file.
-They will often use a credit agency like Experian or Equifax who will look at your past financial track history.
+They will often use a credit agency like Experian or Equifax and will look at your past financial track history.

 Depending on what loan to value you are borrowing will depend on how deeply different banks and building societies will look into your credit file.
-At a high loan to value for example 95% you will need an almost a perfect credit file.
+At a high loan to value for example 95%, you will need an almost perfect credit file.
 As your loan to value lessons the less important it is to have a perfect credit file.
 Do not spend any time worrying about this.
 Talk to your mortgage broker who will be able to help and advise you on this.